tanmoy7989/tanmoy7989.github.io/README.md

-This is a compressed-commit version of [github.com/t413/SinglePaged](https://github.com/t413/SinglePaged)
+This is adapted from a simple single-paged website template:
+[github.com/t413/SinglePaged](https://github.com/t413/SinglePaged)